 NES 571 Problems in Early Ottoman History

-The course is a study of the origins and development of the Ottoman state.
-The emphasis is on the characteristic features of its cultural, economic, and social life, as they were developed in the eastern Balkans.
-By retracing the establishment of Ottoman rule in northern Greece it will examine the nature of Ottoman administrative practices in the 14th and 15th centuries.
+A study of the origins and development of the Ottoman state.
+The emphasis is on the characteristic features of its cultural, economic, and social life.

 NES 587 Salafi Islam